-Note that many coatings in composite meshes (that have coatings) have not been tested.
+Note that many coatings in flexible composite meshes (that have coatings) have not been tested.
 Manufacturers get away with this by not calling these coatings a barrier, which would require PMA.
 Meanwhile, coated meshes are in high demand and sell for much more than uncoated meshes.

 After the FDA approves a medical device for the market, it monitors it for safety.
-But it relies on external entities or persons reporting problems.
+Though it relies on external entities or persons reporting problems.
 The FDA does not take any proactive steps itself.

 For example, when consumers experience mesh complications, they may complain to their doctor.
 The doctors or patients or both may file an adverse event report with the FDA.
 It is these reports that the FDA monitors.
-But in many cases where there may be problems, no one files an adverse event report.
+Though in many cases where there may be problems, no one files an adverse event report.
 (Note that medical manufacturers must report any lawsuits to the FDA.)

 A recall can be voluntary or mandatory, depending on the issues.
-If the problem is corrected, the recall is removed and the device can return to market.
+If the problem is corrected, the recall is removed and the device can return to the market.
 If the problem is not corrected and unfixable, the device is permanently recalled.

 FDA Hernia Mesh Recalls